 - Rinse with a mild detergent, again, with a running tap / showerhead. do this until you feel the water runs clear enough for a soak.

-After these 2 steps you should have gotten rid of the bulk of the excess that was retained by the superwash treatment.
+After these 2 steps you should have gotten rid of the bulk of the excess that was causing the crocking.

 TLDR: Mild bleeding is common in all hand dyed yarn and if you have a skein with a ridiculously bright color, super dark colors, or speckles, play it safe by rinsing the skein in cold water and some wool wash (a small amount of dish washing liquid works too) and let it dry.
 If you are in doubt about bleeding, or if you are pairing high contrast colors (neon green with solid white for instance), pick the safe route and give the skein a rinse before you cake it up.